gustafla/assembly-widescreen-2022/devlog.md

 I had a few hours to work on the light infrastructure and I also got to remove one of the shader source files by introducing control parameters to bloom

+## 2022-07-25

+I hastily... borrowed, some Oren-Nayar lighting code as I'm aiming to just get results and not to learn and struggle a week before deadline.
+It's apparently not even correct, but it looks fine for my purposes.
+I also got to implementing a better gaussian blur kernel for bloom (kernel.py).

+Next time I need to work on the models/meshes a bit more.
+They don't have to be great, but at least a little bit more like real trees.

+Other tasks are lights, color, camera, timeline, fog, sky, raymarched surfaces and animations, and maybe particle effects if I have extra time.